Symphony No. 4 (Tchaikovsky): Symphonic hybrid

 You ask if I keep to established forms.
 Yes and no. There are certain kinds of compositions which imply the use of familiar forms, for example symphony.
 Here I keep in general outline to the usual traditional forms, but only in general outline, i.e. the sequence of the work's movements.
 The details can be treated very freely, if this is demanded by the development of the ideas.
 For instance, in our symphony the first movement is written with very marked digressions.
 The second subject, which should be in the relative major, is minor and remote.
 In the recapitulation of the main part of the movement the second subject does not appear at all, etc. The finale, too, is made up of a whole row of derivations from individual forms.....

 This hybrid form allowed Tchaikovsky to fall back on a structure that was basically a series of self-contained sections, emphasizing the contrast between these sections, however violent, while allowing the consequent drama to erupt in the context of one movement.
 This perhaps seemed only natural—many Russian folk songs are actually a series of variations on one basic shape or pattern of a few notes, so it was something with which Tchaikovsky was already familiar.
 The problem it did not solve was the problem of inertia.
 The key of the music could change, but the music itself would basically repeat itself, remaining static in the Western sense of musical architecture.

 However, structure in Tchaikovsky's work became more than purely architecture.
 Melody, tonality, rhythm and orchestral timbres work together to form an indivisible whole.
 In the first movement of the Fourth Symphony, he introduces a highly rhythmic theme in the brass.
 The structure of this movement is made up of a complete series of rotating thirds, from F to A♭, B D and back to F, then a recapitulation to a third below the tonic.
 The brass theme delineates each stage of the structure.
 To heighten drama, he focuses mainly on rhythm, texture and orchestral color.
 The resulting tension in the first movement does not come from a Germanic transformation of themes.
 It results from rhythmic opposition between the polonaise rhythm of the aggressive "Fate" motif in the brass and the gentler waltz of the first theme, carried alternately by woodwinds and strings.

 Imperial apotheosis

 The finale of this symphony is generally judged by its success in rounding off the symphonic cycle into a cohesive whole.
 Tchaikovsky here repeats the "Fate" motif which opened the piece.
 However, it could be said to appeal to the patriotic and heroic feelings of his aristocratic listeners.
 This would place it in line with the finales of Tchaikovsky's three earlier symphonies as an apotheosis in Imperial style.

+Performance history

+List of notable performances of Tchaikovsky's fourth symphony, during and shortly after his life.